emintz/ArduinoLib/RTOSAid/README.md

 ## Details

-Pull queue code resides in two classes: `BasePullQueue` a base class that implements the core queue logic, and `PullQueueT`, a templated wrapper class that adds type safely.
-To enforce type safely, the base class a protected API, making its services available only to child classes (i.e. classes, like `PullQueueT` that inherit the base class).
-Since the two classes work in concert, we document their public messages as a single API.
+Like its counterparts, the pull queue has a static and a heap-based implementation.
+The static memory based pull queue implementation resides in two classes: `BasePullQueue` a base class that implements the core queue logic, and `PullQueueT`, a templated wrapper class that adds type safely.
+The heap-based implementation spans similar classes, `BasePullQueueH` and `PullQueueHT`.
+Except for constructors, the two implementations support identical APIs.

+To enforce type safely, the base classes make their services available to their templated counterparts via a protected API.
+Only child classes (e.g. `PullQueueT` that inherit the base class) can invoke the API.
+Because the protected methods are hidden from end users, we only document the child classes' public APIs.

-Users access queues via the `PullQueueT` class.
+Users access queues via the `PullQueueT` and `PullQueueTH` class.

-:arrow_forward: **Note**: to ensure type safety, the `PullQueueT` class is templated by the message type, which is set at instance declaration.In principal, each `PullQueueT` defines a unique class for each message type.
-The class design minimizes the resulting overhead.
+:arrow_forward: **Note**: to ensure type safety, the `PullQueueT` and `PullQueueTH` classes are templated by the message type, which is set at instance declaration.In principal, each `PullQueueT` or `PullQueueTH` declaration defines a unique class for its message type.
+Templated class methods are typically contain a single statement that invokes their protected counterpart, and are declared `inline` so as to minimize their instruction count.

 <!-- TODO: reorganize this!  -->